Singapore Photo Spots

 6. The Helix Bridge

 Crossing the Helix Bridge is one of the best ways to admire the splendour of Marina Bay.
 Inspired by the geometric form of DNA strands, the bridge itself is highly photogenic: a modern 280-metre-long structure of twisted stainless steel connecting the city’s business district to the bayfront.
-Along the way, stop by some viewing platforms and take pictures of the city’s iconic skyline.
-The bridge looks even more futuristic at night, illuminated by colourful LED lights making it an iconic place to take photos in Singapore.
+Along the way, stop by some of the viewing platforms for Singapore’s best pictures of the city’s iconic skyline.
+The bridge looks even more futuristic at night, illuminated by colourful LED lights.

 Tip: you can combine your stroll through Helix Bridge with two other Singaporean landmarks: Merlion Park, near the Fullerton Bay Carpark, and Singapore Flyer.
-The first has one of Singapore’s most popular landmarks: a ‘merlion’ statue, a mythical creature with a lion’s head and a fish body spouting water from its mouth.
-The second, Singapore Flyer, is the second tallest Ferris Wheel in the world.
+The first has one of Singapore’s most popular landmarks, a statue of a “merlion,” a mythical creature with a lion’s head and a fish body spouting water from its mouth.
+Singapore Flyer is the second tallest Ferris Wheel in the world.
 Needless to say, the views from the top are absolutely breathtaking. 😍

 Photo: Flytographer in Singapore.
 Jenny and partner start a new chapter together in Singapore at the Helix Bridge with a couple photoshoot.